poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 #### Getting Data into S3 ####

-- Use AWS APIs.
+- __AWS APIs__.
 API calls from your applications

-- Amazon Direct Connect.
+- __Amazon Direct Connect__.
 A VPN from enterprise/business network to AWS

-- Storage Gateway.
+- __Storage Gateway__.
 With storage gateway, in addition to VPN connection, there could also be data stored locally and synchronized/replicated into the S3.

-- Kinesis Firehose.
+- __Kinesis Firehose__.
 A way to get a large amount of analytical data into the S3 bucket.

-- Transfer Acceleration.
+- __Transfer Acceleration__.
 Works based on CloudFront tech.
 Optimized route using edge location for uploading data to S3 bucket...
 Costs more.

-- Snow Family.
+- __Snow Family__.
 These are actual physical hardware.

   * Snowball.
 Petabyte scale.